 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cracker vs. Chicken soup — In-Depth Nutrition Comparison
+Crackers vs. Chicken soup — In-Depth Nutrition Comparison

 Compare

-Differences between Cracker and Chicken soup
+Differences between crackers and chicken soup

-• Cracker's daily need coverage for Vitamin K is 58% higher.
+• Crackers' daily need coverage for vitamin K is 58% higher.

-• The amount of Saturated Fat in Chicken soup is lower.
+• The amount of saturated fat in chicken soup is lower.

 The food types used in this comparison are Crackers, standard snack-type, regular and Soup, stock, chicken, home-prepared.